postmanlabs/labs-docs/src/pages/docs/sending-requests/intro-to-collections.md

 1. You will also receive an email with the information regarding who made the change, what the change was, and when it was made.
 Select **View changelog** in the email to access the full changelog in Postman.

-> If you create a collection and modify it from the same account, you will not receive notifications for any changes you make to that collection.
+> If you create a collection and modify it from the same Postman account, you will not receive notifications for any changes you make to that collection.

 ### Forking a collection